2022 Women's U17 finals fixtures and results: Netherlands join Spain, France, Germany in semi-finals

 Article body

-The Netherlands have joined Spain, France and holders Germany in the UEFA European Women's Under-17 Championship semi-finals after Group A concluded on Monday.
+The Netherlands have joined Spain, France and holders Germany in the UEFA European Women's Under-17 Championship semi-finals after the group stage concluded on Monday.

-Spain and France, meanwhile have both defeated each of Norway and Finland in Group B. That means that both semi-final slots in that section are set, with Spain and France's Monday fixture to decide first place and a tie against the Netherlands; the Group B runners-up take on Germany in the last four.
+Spain and France, meanwhile had both defeated each of Norway and Finland in Group B to go through with a game to spare.
+On Monday, Spain beat France 3-0 for first place and they now face the Netherlands in Sarajevo, after France are up against Germany in Zenica.

-The two teams that reach the 15 May final in Sarajevo also qualify for the 2022 FIFA U-17 Women's World Cup from 11 to 30 October in India, alongside the winner of a play-off between the sides beaten in the semis.
+The two teams that reach Sunday's final in Sarajevo also qualify for the 2022 FIFA U-17 Women's World Cup from 11 to 30 October in India, alongside the winner of a Zenica play-off between the sides beaten in the semis.

 It is the first time Bosnia and Herzegovina have competed as the host nation of a UEFA final tournament or at all in any UEFA women's final tournament.